Start with the checklist before the first season gets too big.

 • A simple weekly flock-care rhythm

 Chicken setup notes, beginner flock lessons, and the checklist first.
-No noise.

 After signup, the download will unlock right here so you can save or print it.